achlubek/aero-di/README.md

   extendsClass: string | null; // Parent of the class - null if not extending
   constructorParameters: ParameterData[]; // Array of constructor parameters, with name and type fields
   constructorVisibility: "public" | "protected" | "private"; // Constructor visibility
+  isAbstract: boolean; // Is the class abstract or not
 ```
 Using this you can, for example, create an instance of a class by name,
 which is useful, for example, when recreating events from the database